AbsoluteRivers/TextBasedFightingGame/devlog.md

 - Provided versus scene interface
 - Made main menu button function the same in both solo and versus scenes
 - Improved visibility for versus stats
+- Provided pop up choices on versus to identify which enemy to show visible
+- Added overlay on pop up window to prevent accidentally clicking outside of the window
+- Added scripts for events on button press, emits visibility of chosen enemy on pop up window